-With no further business to discuss, Chairman Schron adjourned the meeting at 4:13 p.m., without objection.
+With no further business to discuss, the meeting was adjourned by Chairman Schron at 4:02 p.m., without objection.

 County Council of Cuyahoga County, Ohio

 Resolution No. R2014-0154

 Sponsored by: County Executive A Resolution adopting the 2014 Economic

 FitzGerald/Department of Development Plan in accordance with

 Development Section 7.05 of the Cuyahoga County

 Charter and Section 801.01 of the Cuyahoga

 County Code, and declaring the necessity

 that this Resolution become immediately

 effective.